-How has the Evaluation Plan addressed the need for each of the component projects within the program to deliver the required outcomes and benefits?
+How does the governance plan to ensure that each of the component projects within the program will combine to deliver the required outcomes and benefits?

-What is the governance hierarchy in place to ensure project delivery and reporting can be rolled up to the program level?
+How has a clear governance hierarchy been established to ensure project reporting can be rolled up to the program level?